DatCaptainHorse/MAS-Additions/README.md

 * MIDI, adds MIDI functionality, routes MIDI input to MAS piano keys.
 Requires MASM

-# Installing an addition from clone (temporary)
+# Compiling .rpyc's from source

-1. Install Additions_Core if it already isn't (.rpyc files from "compiled" folder) into your "DDLC/game/" folder.

-2. Install addition, .rpyc files from "compiled" folder go into "DDLC/game/" folder, same for the MASM folder.

-3. Launch game, hopefully works.

-4. You can disable addition in "Addition Settings" in Settings menu at lower right corner.
+1. Copy the .rpy files you need into game folder in MAS's Ren'Py project folder.

+2. Copy any necessary MASM scripts and binaries into MASM folder in the MAS game folder.

+3. Launch once from Ren'Py launcher, Ren'Py should generate the compiled .rpyc files.